SamHulme1/Art-By-Jamie/README.md

 ## Deployment

+### This site is deployed in git hub pages.
+These steps were taken on deployment

+1. Login and locate the repository titled link here art by jamie.
+2. Locate the settings at the top of the repository menu.
+Make sure not to click the settings at the top of the page,
+3. Scroll down the page, to the left you should be able to see pages under Code and Automation click here.
+4. Change the source bracnch from none to main using the dropdown menu.
+5. Doing this will refresh the page, scroll back down and locate the link to the active page.

 ## Testing

 ### Testing clients stories

+### User 1- Student/artist
-User 1- Student/artist- As a student/artist, I can easily navigate around the site, finding the relevant information I want.
+ As a student/artist, I can easily navigate around the site, finding the relevant information I want.
 I can read about Art By Jamie, view their artwork, view their social media, and contact them.
 I can do this by:

 - Navigate around the different pages using the clear and functional navigation elements at the top and  bottom right of the page.
 Seeing clear user feedback which shows when im on different pages and which links i’m about to click on.
 - Reading the small about information on the landing page